Monotone Sequences

-A sequence is called monotonic if it meets one of the following conditions for every n ∈ N:
+A sequence is called monotone if one of the following conditions holds for every n ∈ N

 • strictly increasing

-if each term is greater than or equal to the one before it: $$ a_{n+1} \ge a_n $$
+if each term is less than or equal to the preceding one $$ a_{n+1} \le a_n $$

 • strictly decreasing

-These definitions can vary slightly depending on the textbook.
+These definitions may vary slightly depending on the convention adopted in a given textbook.

 Example 1